ujr/guides/drafts/Glossary.md

 ## Concepts

+**Architectural pattern,** a structuring schema for software.
+Examples: layers, pipes-and-filters, model-view-controller, broker, CQRS.

+**Composition,** the general concept of combining simpler elements to build a more complicated component. ......... (examples)

+**Dependency Injection** (DI) is the principle that dependencies of an object should be "injected" from the outside, not created or searched by the object itself.
+In practice, injection means passing an argument to the constructor or setting a property.
+The benefit of dependency injection is to avoid hidden dependencies, to allow independent testing and mocking.

+**Deployment** is the act of putting software into operation by bringing it into its execution environment, traditionally installation on a computer.

+**Design pattern,** a generic and reusable solution to a commonly occurring problem in (usually object-oriented) programming.
+Examples include: Adapter, Builder, Command, Iterator, Observer, Visitor.
+It is generally recommended to use the design pattern name part of the class name that implements such a pattern.
+Beware that inappropriate use of patterns may increase complexity.

 **Feeping Creaturism,** a word play on **creeping featurism,** more prosaically known as **feature creep,** the excessive addition and accumulation of features to a product, often